-Mr. Conor Chia-hung Yang has served as our director since January 2020.
-Mr. Yang is a co-founder of Black Fish Group Limited and has served as the president of Black Fish Group Limited since November 2017.
+Conor Chia-hung Yang has served as our director since January 2020.
+Mr. Yang has also served as the chief financial officer of TalkingData, a third-party data intelligence provider in China since December 2021.
+Prior to joining TalkingData, Mr. Yang was a co-founder of Black Fish Group Limited and has served as the president of Black Fish Group Limited since November 2017 to February 2021.
 Prior to that, Mr. Yang was the chief financial officer of Tuniu Corporation (Nasdaq: TOUR) from January 2013 to November 2017, the chief financial officer of E-Commerce China Dangdang Inc. from March 2010 to July 2012 and the chief financial officer of AirMedia Group Inc., currently known as AirNet Technology Inc., (Nasdaq: ANTE) from March 2007 to March 2010.
 Mr. Yang was the chief executive officer of Rock Mobile Corporation from 2004 to February 2007.
 From 1999 to 2004, Mr. Yang served as the chief financial officer of the Asia Pacific region for CellStar Asia Corporation.
 Mr. Yang was an executive director of Goldman Sachs (Asia) L.L.C. from 1997 to 1999.
 Prior to that, Mr. Yang was a vice president of Lehman Brothers Asia Limited from 1994 to 1996 and an associate at Morgan Stanley Asia Limited from 1992 to 1994.
-Mr. Yang currently serves as an independent director and chairman of the audit committee of each of China Online Education Group (NYSE: COE) and Ehang Holdings Limited (Nasdaq: EH).
+Mr. Yang currently also serves as an independent director of Ehang Holdings Limited (Nasdaq: EH) and iQIYI, Inc. (Nasdaq: IQ).
 Mr. Yang received a master's degree of business administration from University of California, Los Angeles in 1992.

-Dr. Pamela M. Klein has served as our director since January 2020.
-Dr. Klein currently serves a director of Spring Bank Pharmaceuticals, Inc. (Nasdaq: SBPH) since July 2019, a director of argenx SE (Nasdaq: ARGX) since April 2016 and a director of Patrys Limited (ASX: PAB) since October 2019.
+Pamela M. Klein, M.D., has served as our director since January 2020.
+Dr. Klein currently serves a director of Spring Bank Pharmaceuticals, Inc. (Nasdaq: SBPH) since July 2019, a director of argenx SE (Nasdaq: ARGX) since April 2016, a director of Jiya Acquisition Corp (Nasdaq: JYAC) since January 2021 and a director of Patrys Limited (ASX: PAB) since October 2019.
 In addition, Dr. Klein has served as the president at PMK BioResearch since 2008, offering consultancy in Oncology Drug Development to Biotech, Pharma and the Investment Community.
 Dr. Klein has also served as the consulting chief medical officer at Olema Oncology since 2018.
 Previously, Dr. Klein served as Chief Medical Officer for successful biotech start-ups and prior to that, Vice President, Genentech, Development.
 Dr. Klein received her bachelor's degree in cell and molecular biology from California State University in 1985 and an M.D. from Stritch School of Medicine, Loyola University Chicago in 1992 followed by an internal medicine residency at Cedars Sinai, Los Angeles.
 Dr. Klein spent seven years at the National Cancer Institute of the NIH in Bethesda, Maryland in medical oncology.

-Weimin Tang, Ph.D., has served as our executive vice president of global business development since April 2018.
-Prior to joining our company, Dr. Tang served as an executive director and a business director at Hengrui Therapeutics, Inc. from July 2015 to April 2018.
+Weimin Tang, Ph.D., has served as our executive vice president of global business development since April 2018 and as our chief business officer since July 2021.
+Prior to joining our company, Dr. Tang served as an executive director and a business director at Hengrui Therapeutics, Inc. from July 2015 to March 2018.
 Dr. Tang served as the vice president and a business director at Crown Bioscience Inc., a pre-clinical contract research organization, from July 2011 to July 2015.
 Prior to that, Dr. Tang served as the vice president and a business director at ShanghaiBio Corporation Shanghai Biotechnology Cooperation, a biotech company based in Shanghai, from October 2010 to July 2011.
 Dr. Tang received his bachelor's degree in plant pathology from Zhejiang University in 1986, master's degree in microbiology from Chinese Academy of Sciences in 1989, and Ph.D. in biochemistry from Rutgers University, New Jersey in 1997.